 Subject to this Division, a committee is to determine its own procedure.

-[Section 26GO inserted by No. 49 of 2000 s.
+[Section 26GO inserted: No. 49 of 2000 s.
 44.]

 26GP.
 Delegation by Minister to committee

 (1) The Minister may, by instrument in writing, delegate to a committee the performance of any function conferred on the Minister by this Act, other than this power of delegation.